Arthi0410/Zomato_landing_page/README.md

-#This is zomato landing page clone
+#This is zomato landing page clone.
+This is a static webpage developed using the building blocks HTML and CSS.
+Website link :